arpitbbhayani/knowledge-base/python-internals/how-id-function-is-implemented-in-python/README.md

 [![How id() function is implemented in python?](https://i.ytimg.com/vi/IGLnxdmJu2c/mqdefault.jpg)](https://www.youtube.com/watch?v=IGLnxdmJu2c)

-How is `id` function implemented in Python?
+<p>How is <code>id</code> function implemented in Python?</p>

-In this video, we explore the internals of `id` function in Python and find out how it is actually implemented.
+<p>In this video, we explore the internals of <code>id</code> function in Python and find out how it is actually implemented.</p>

-How Python implements super-long integers: https://arpitbhayani.me/blogs/super-long-integers
+<p>How Python implements super-long integers: https://arpitbhayani.me/blogs/super-long-integers</p>

-# The Honest Python
+<h1>The Honest Python</h1>

-The Honest Python is a series in which we dissect certain features, behaviors, and not-so-obvious outputs by diving deeper into the CPython source code and if possible altering it to get a much clearer understanding.
+<p>The Honest Python is a series in which we dissect certain features, behaviors, and not-so-obvious outputs by diving deeper into the CPython source code and if possible altering it to get a much clearer understanding.</p>

 You can also
  - Subscribe to the YT Channel [Asli Engineering](https://youtube.com/c/ArpitBhayani)